ankitects/anki/docs/contributing.md

 bazel test //...
 ```

+You may want to explicitly set PATH to your normal shell PATH in that script,
+as pre-commit does not use a login shell, and if your path differs Bazel will
+end up recompiling things unnecessarily.

 If your change is non-trivial and not covered by the existing unit tests, please
 consider adding a unit test at the same time.

 ## Code Style

-You are welcome to use snake_case variable names and functions in newly
+Please use standard Python snake_case variable names and functions in newly
-introduced code, but please avoid renaming existing functions and global
-variables that use camelCaps.
-Variables local to a function are safer to
-rename, but please do so only when a function needs to be changed for other
-reasons as well.
+introduced code.
+Because add-ons often rely on existing function names, if
+renaming an existing function, please add a legacy alias to the old function.

 ## Do One Thing